nawing/Dinger-Merchant-Pay-API/README.md

 * If you have any questions, always refer back to the API documentation
 * https://dinger.asia/developers/eng
-* Purpose of this package is because the callback implementation are not very clear
+* Purpose of this package is
+* after creating order, the implemation flow could become very messy because of different payment providers has many different ways
+* and not waste a lot of time for the callback implementation

 ### Installation
 ```shell